Learn Street Photography

 Just because you are extremely shy or introverted, doesn’t mean you can’t produce incredible photographs in the street.

-See my work in Mexico City as a street photographer.
+See my work in Mexico City as a street photographer and my photography in Denmark.

 Learn how to Work a scene